 If you are convicted of driving a vehicle while under the influence of marijuana, you may have your driver’s license suspended and you may face one of the following penalties, depending on how many times you have been charged with this offense in the past:

-Third offense and beyond – You face up to 2 years of license suspension, between 60 days and a year in jail, a fine of $600 to $1,500, and between 48 and 120 hours of community service.
+- Third offense and beyond.
+You face up to two years of license suspension, between 60 days and a year in jail, a fine of $600 to $1,500, and between 48 and 120 hours of community service.

 Minors’ Penalties for Driving Under the Influence of Marijuana

 If you are under 21 you also face stiff penalties for committing a DUI:

 - First offense.
 Three months of license suspension.
 The minor will also be fined $100 and be required to spend up to 24 hours in public service.

 - Second offense.
 Six months of license suspension.